 Since launching the IT Optimization program in fiscal year 2012, DAS OIT and agencies have successfully centralized IT infrastructure and established a common direction for our IT community.
-Through these IT Optimization efforts, we have documented savings of over $103 million dollars over the past 30+ months.
+Through IT Optimization efforts, we have documented savings of over $162 million dollars.
 As a result, DAS OIT and agencies refocused IT spending on things that make Ohio a better place to live and do business.
-In fact, the State “flipped” IT spending from being 80% infrastructure and 20% application focused to currently 50% infrastructure and 50% applications.
+The state spend has “flipped” from spending less than 19 cents of every IT dollar on public facing services and systems to more than 59 cents of every IT dollar spent.
+This is a result of migrating 90% of our infrastructure to the cloud and increasing adoption of shared services, such as enterprise VoIP (50,000+ profiles), email, mainframe services, and the engagement of local government and higher education in co-location services in the state’s data center.
 We continue to achieve great things together – because it takes all of us, working together and in concert, to continue to make the difference that we are making for Ohio and our citizens.

 Ohio’s IT Optimization has laid a foundation for success.
 DAS OIT and agencies will continue their work on the following three priorities:

 Additional details regarding Ohio’s three year IT strategy are outlined within the “Ohio IT Strategy: January 2016” document, which is available on this IT Optimization Website (Resources Tab/Strategic Resources).

 The Modernized Gateway is Live! - 7.13.2018